syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 `boundaryConstarints`

 Defines the editable region of the diagram.
-* Infinity - Allow the interactions to take place at the infinite height and width.
+* Infinity - Allow the interactions to take place at infinite height and width.
-* Diagram - Allow the interactions to take place around the diagram height and width.
+* Diagram - Allow the interactions to take place around the diagram's height and width.
-* Page - Allow the interactions to take place around the page height and width.
+* Page - Allow the interactions to take place around the page's height and width.

 `multiplePage`

-While setting multiple page as false, the diagram is exported as a single image.
-While setting multiple page as true, the diagram is exported as separate image based on width and height.
+While setting multiple pages as false, the diagram is exported as a single image and While setting multiple pages as true, the diagram is exported as a separate image based on width and height.

 ```javascript